 The study of legal history occupies an important place in the Law School’s curriculum.
 Recent, current, and future offerings include courses on the history of the common law, constitutional history, American legal history, European legal history, Chinese legal history, the history of the administrative state, the history of criminal procedure, the history of property, and the history of the laws of war.
 Faculty from the Yale Department of History offer further courses in South Asian legal history, the legal systems of antiquity, and more.
 Seminars and lectures by outside scholars supplement the regular curricular offerings.
 An informal legal history program brings together students and faculty interested in legal history; it includes students and faculty from the Law School and the Yale Department of History as well as from elsewhere within and outside the University.
 The Law School encourages advanced study and original research in the history of law.
 A few students pursue the joint J.D.-Ph.D.
 Program in History or in American Studies.

-The visiting researcher application is available on the Law School Web site at www.law.yale.edu/vr.
-Applications must include the application form; a résumé or CV; a description of the proposed research, including a statement explaining why Yale Law School is a particularly appropriate affiliation for the proposed work; two letters of recommendation; official transcript(s) of the applicant’s academic record; the proposed length and dates of stay; an official TOEFL report, unless the applicant’s undergraduate education or law degree was completed in the United States, United Kingdom, Australia, New Zealand, Ireland, or Canada (in a school where English is the medium of instruction); and the $75 application fee.
-Official transcripts must be submitted in a sealed envelope, signed across the seal.
-All documents must be in English or accompanied by certified English translation.
+The visiting researcher application is available on the Law School website at https://law.yale.edu/vr.
+Applications must be submitted in hard copy and must include the application form; a current résumé or curriculum vitae; a description of the proposed research, including a statement explaining why Yale Law School is a particularly appropriate affiliation for the proposed work; two letters of recommendation; all official transcript(s) of the applicant’s academic record; the proposed length and dates of stay at Yale Law School; an official Test of English as a Foreign Language (TOEFL) report, unless the applicant’s undergraduate education or law degree was completed in the United States, United Kingdom (England, Scotland, Wales, and Northern Ireland), Australia, New Zealand, Ireland, Canada, or Singapore (in a school where English is the medium of instruction); and the $75 (USD) application fee.
+Official transcripts must be submitted in an official envelope, signed across the seal by a school official or certifying institution.
+All documents must be in English or accompanied by a certified English translation.

 Application deadlines are April 1 for the fall term and September 1 for the spring term.